jacobbat/resume/resume.md

 #### AWS EC2 to Beanstalk migration | National digital marketplace for home services

-* Helped migrate the enterprise Ruby e-commerce web application from EC2 to Elastic Beanstalk using CloudFormation and a combination of ASG, ALB, Redis, Memcached, Aurora, and Redis services
+* Helped migrate the enterprise Ruby e-commerce web application from EC2 to Elastic Beanstalk using CloudFormation and a combination of ASG, ALB, Redis, Memcached, Aurora, and Elasticsearch services

 #### CIS assessment and automation | Fortune 100 insurance company